JoinUs4Health/Organisation/technical/homepage/privacy_statement_en.md

 - Information about the route taken by the e-mail
 - If applicable, the e-mail client used and its version
 - If applicable, operating system used and its version and, if applicable, interface
-- References to previous emails, if applicable
+- References to previous e-mails, if applicable
 - E-mail content, which may contain further personal data, if applicable

 ### Use of our website